AprilDolly/Free-Audio-Software-List/README.md

 # Free Audio Software List
-A list of free audio software with descriptions and download links.
+A list of free audio production and composition software with descriptions and download links.

 # Instrument Plugins